ryumatsuura/japanese-pension-simulator/README.md

 A Python-based simulator to compare the present value of Japanese pension benefits against the opportunity cost of investing pension contributions abroad.

 The project provides:
-- Deterministic pension vs investment comparison
-- Simulations with uncertainty
+- Simulations of pension vs investment with uncertainty
 - An interactive Streamlit web app

 ---